VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/circuits1.md

 Building, fixing, and analyzing circuitry requires the use of a some tools and appliances, so let's look at the basics of working with electricity by looking at what purpose the tools serve.
 While there are many more than those listed here, these are the most important ones and should be all you need for most applications.

 Unfortunately, there will be some cost involved in getting these.
 I'll do my best to give you advice to keep the cost down while still getting good equipment as we go over what each is for.
-I do really reccomend having at least the most basic version of these tools to get started.
+I do really recommend having at least the most basic version of these tools to get started.

 <--->